-Troy University is an affiliate member of The Servicemembers' Opportunity College (SOC) network which is designed to permit active duty military service students/spouses/dependents/ Civil Service employees to pursue college level programs without penalty for unusual situations and transfer over which they have no control.
-Upon request, Troy University will issue a SOC contract for degree completion to any military or civil service student or his/her dependent(s), if he/she is reassigned prior to degree completion.
-In order to obtain a SOC contract, the student must have completed the residency requirement (30 semester hours with 12 semester hours in each major field of study) and must have at least a 2.0 (4.0 scale) or an overall C average with Troy University.
-The SOC contract will list all the courses required for graduation with Troy University.
-All course work must be completed at accredited colleges or universities or from acceptable nontraditional sources, if applicable.
+Troy University is an affiliate member of the Servicemembers' Opportunity College (SOC) network which is designed to permit active duty military service students/spouses/dependents/ Civil Service employees to pursue college level programs without penalty for unusual situation and transfer over which they have no control.
+Upon request, Troy University will issue an SOC agreement for degree completion to any military or civil service student or his/her dependent(s).
+In order to obtain an SOC agreement, the student must have successfully completed six semester hours and met admissions requirements.
+The SOC contract will list all of the courses required for graduation with Troy University.
+All coursework must be completed at accredited colleges or universities or from acceptable non-traditional sources, if applicable.
+Students must complete degree requirements within eight calendar years after the SOC contract is approved.